crate/cloud-docs/docs/tutorials/deploy/marketplace/index.rst

+:orphan:

 .. _cluster-deployment-marketplace:

 ========================================
 Deploy cluster via Marketplace offerings
 ========================================

-Here you can find the tutorials for subscribing to CrateDB Cloud via one of the two supported Marketplace SaaS offers.
+Here you can find the guides for subscribing to CrateDB Cloud via one of the two supported Marketplace SaaS offers.

 The process is very straightforward, you only need to subscribe to the CrateDB